Keyboard shortcuts

 Proper heading hierarchy.
 Headings flow from H1 down through H2, H3, and so on, without skipping levels.
 This matters because screen reader users navigate documents by jumping between headings — a consistent hierarchy makes that navigation predictable and efficient.

-Alt text for all diagrams.
-The alt text you write in the Diagrams tab is embedded in every export format.
-A person using a screen reader will hear your description read aloud in place of the diagram.
+Alt text for all figures.
+The alt text you write in the Figures tab is embedded in every export format.
+A person using a screen reader will hear your description read aloud in place of the figure.

 Semantic markup.
 Lists are real lists, tables are real tables, figures are real figures.
 This gives assistive technology the information it needs to convey structure, not just visual appearance.